 Prices fluctuate based on market conditions and other factors outside of your control.
 There are also high transaction costs associated with buying and selling property.
 These including legal fees as well as commission costs paid to realtors when you buy or sell properties.

 There are some risks that you personally can’t assess.
 For that, you need to get in touch with certain professionals.
+A property may need a complete rehab after purchasing.

 For instance, let’s say you want to buy an old house in Brunswick, Georgia.
 According to Realtor.com, old house prices in that area go as low as $55,000, with median listing prices around $300,000.
 Thus, it’s natural for you to want to invest in this particular real estate market.